What Treatments a Cosmetologist Can And Can’t Perform?

 There are three levels of chemical peels: light, moderate, and deep.
 The level of peel is consistent with the layers of skin they are working on as well as the type and strength of acid solution they are administering.

 Moderate peels are made up of something called TCAs, which is a more aggressive treatment.
-It penetrates beyond the superficial down to the living layers of the skin.
+It penetrates beyond the superficial layer down to the living layers of the skin.
 In states such as Washington, you must have a master esthetician license to perform moderate chemical peels.

-Deep peels are generally only allowed to be done by medical professionals, like dermatologists or plastic surgeons, due to the potency of the acid and high risk potential.
+Deep chemical peels are generally only allowed to be done by medical professionals, like dermatologists or plastic surgeons, due to the potency of the acid and high risk potential.

 Overall, licensed cosmetologists can generally perform light chemical peels in most states.
 However, always double check with your state board to ensure that you are in fact working within the legal regulations.